VaradHere/Face-Tracking-System/README.md

 ## Modifications

--- This is not the final objective of the Work Idea
+- This is not the final objective of the Work Idea
--- The current work can be modified for meet the final outcome -- This current model is limited to the led actuated output which can be further modified with some tweaking in the in the controller code.
+-  The current work can be modified to meet the final outcome
+-  This current model is limited to the led actuated output which can be further modified with some tweaking in the in the controller code.
--- Further, modification of further work is not commited as of this commit.
+-  Further, modification of future proposed work is not commited as of this commit.

 ## Contribution
--- This Repo is open to contribution
+- This Repo is open to contribution
--- Go ahead, to clone or fork the repo
+- Go ahead, to clone or fork the repo
--- Create your own feature and then commit it into your branch -- Send a Pull request for your feature commit
+- Create your own feature and then commit it into your branch
+- Send a Pull request for your feature commit